-The satisfactory financial performance of the University was maintained during 2006/07, with a small deficit for the year before appropriations (full details of which are in Note 18) amounting to (£0.4m).
-The outturn for the year is slightly below the targeted breakeven position set at the beginning of the financial year.
-The full adoption of Financial Reporting Standard (FRS 17) "Retirement Benefits" applies to the financial statements.
-The budgetary target excluding FRS 17 entries was exceeded by £0.5m.
-The entries in the financial statements relating to FRS17 reflect the University's membership of the Avon Pension Fund.
+The satisfactory financial performance of the University, which we further review below in terms of the income and expenditure account and the balance sheet, was maintained during 2007/08, with a small surplus for the year before appropriations (full details of which are in Note 18) amounting to £0.2m.
+The outturn for the year is slightly above the targeted breakeven position set at the beginning of the financial year.
+The University has adopted the requirements of FRS17 in respect of the Avon Pension Fund but is exempt from these requirements with respect to the University's Superannuation Scheme and the Teachers Pension Scheme.
+The pension liability has increased from £25.575m to £54.479m, mainly because of the decrease in the actuarial valuation of the funds assets and changes in actuarial valuation assumptions.